-When you are a member of the U.S. Armed Forces, on duty at a military installation in the State of Hawaii, and are a legal resident of another State, you may register your vehicle with that State and are exempt from the payment of the Hawaii Excise Tax on motor vehicles brought into Hawaii.
+When you are a member of the U.S. Armed Forces, on duty at a military installation in the State of Hawaii, and are a legal resident of another State, you may register your vehicle with that State and are exempt from the payment of the Hawaii Excise Tax on motor vehicles brought into Hawaii, county weight tax, state weight tax, state registration fee, and highway beautification fee.